Portfolio Chart: A menu of options as bond yields reset higher

-These are tough times for income investors where market volatility still persists, the macroeconomic outlook remains uncertain and central banks are forced to pivot hawkishly to tame soaring prices1,2.
+These are tough times for income investors where market volatility still persists, the macroeconomic outlook remains uncertain and central banks have been forced to move more aggressively to tame soaring prices1,2.

 We share how we navigate interest rate risk and where we see opportunities1.